counter

 ISO 2039-1:2001 — This standard establishes the measurement of plastic hardness using the ball indentation method.

-ISO 2039-2:1987 — The hardness of plastics is determined in accordance with this standard, employing the Rockwell hardness scale.
+ISO 2039-2:1987 — The hardness of plastics is determined by this standard, employing the Rockwell hardness scale.

 ISO 7619-1:2010 — The shore hardness scale is utilized to determine the indentation hardness of vulcanized rubbers and thermoplastics, as specified in this standard.